 What is a "muslin" fitting?

 The “muslin” or “basted” fitting process (also referred to as a test fitting) is a crucial step in the full bespoke pattern making process that ensures you receive the most optimal fit possible.
 After taking your initial measurements, we draft your unique pattern and make a test garment that is “basted” together, meaning the pieces have been loosely sewn so it can be easily taken apart and re-adjusted to your body.
 Once we have fit you in this test garment, we revise your pattern as needed before cutting the actual fabric for your finished garments.
 The basted process enables us to make fit corrections that may not otherwise be possible on a finished suit.

 Should I make an appointment?

 Yes, please.
-We do not keep fixed store hours so an appointment absolutely needed (otherwise, you might show up and no one is here).
+We do not keep fixed store hours so an appointment is absolutely needed (otherwise, you might show up to find the lights off and door locked).

 We work by appointment so that each client receives the attention he or she deserves.
 We’re happy to accommodate same-day fittings whenever space is available, so don’t hesitate to call or email us, even at the last minute.

 With advance notice, we can generally accommodate appointments any day of the week and at virtually any time of day — just ask!

 On average, a first-time visit takes about 90 minutes for the design and measuring process.
 Of course, this varies depending on the client and the nature of his or her order.